homeveg/nuctools/CMB/README.md

-# Cluster Maps Builder: aggregate profile and aligned occupancy matrix visualizer
+# NucTools Cluster Maps Builder: aggregate profile and aligned occupancy matrix visualizer

 ## Disclaimer

-Cluster Maps Builder (CMB) is part of NucTools 1.0 release.
-At the moment it is at constant development and therefore may have some instability and bugs.
+Cluster Maps Builder (CMB) is a part of NucTools 2.0 release.
+It is at constant development and therefore may have some instability and bugs.
+Some known issues discribed in attached user manual.
 If you find new bugs please contact y.vainshtein@zmbh.uni-heidelberg.de

 ## Introduction